Jacreator/alx-system_engineering-devops/0x00-shell_basics/README.md

-The file 5-listfilesdigitonly display the long  and the hidden and the digits files of a current directory The file 6-firstdirectory create a directoryfrom then current directory The file 7-movethatfile moves betty file to my_first_directory directory from then current directory
+The file 5-listfilesdigitonly display the long  and the hidden and the digits files of a current directory The file 6-firstdirectory create a directoryfrom then current directory The file 7-movethatfile moves betty file to my_first_directory directory from then current directory The file 8-firstdelete betty file from my_first_directory directory from then current directory